 Cellular diversity analyses

 Diversity of Bacteria, Archaea and Eucarya was assessed using ribosomal small subunit (SSU) gene sequences.
 Metagenomic reads that matched the 16S and 18S rRNA genes were retrieved using Metaxa (Bengtsson et al., 2011).
 Only sequences longer than 200 bp were accepted for downstream analysis.
-The Quantitative Insights Into Microbial Ecology (QIIME) pipeline (version 1.4.0) (Caporaso et al., 2010) implementing UCLUST, was used to group SSU sequences into operational taxonomic units (OTUs) at 97% percent identity against the SILVA SSU reference database (release 108).
+The Quantitative Insights Into Microbial Ecology (QIIME) pipeline (version 1.4.0) (Caporaso et al., 2010) implementing UCLUST, was used to group SSU sequences into operational taxonomic units (OTUs) at 97% percent identity against the SILVA SSU reference database (release 108) (www.arb-silva.de).
 SSU sequences that did not cluster with sequences from SILVA were allowed to form new OTUs (no suppression).
-A representative sequence from each OTU was chosen and classified to the genus level using QIIME implementing the RDP classifier (Wang et al., 2007) trained against SILVA (release 108) sequences (www.arb-silva.de).
+A representative sequence from each OTU was chosen and classified to the genus level using QIIME implementing the RDP classifier (Wang et al., 2007) trained against SILVA.
 Assignments were accepted to the lowest taxonomic rank with bootstrap value ≥85%.
 To allow comparison of the relative abundance of taxa, the number of SSU matches per sample filter was normalized to the average number of reads (403 577).
 Statistical analysis on the relative SSU abundances was performed using the PRIMER Version 6 package (Clarke & Gorley, 2006).
 The SSU counts of each sample filter were aggregated to the genus level and square root transformed to reduce the contribution of highly abundant taxa.
 A resemblance matrix was computed using Bray-Curtis similarity.
 The upper mixed zone (1.7, 4.2 and 5.7 m) and deep zone (6.5 and 6.7 m) samples were designated as separate groups and an analysis of similarity (ANOSIM) performed to test for difference between the two groups.
 BEST analysis was performed with the abiotic variables: conductivity, temperature, turbidity, DO, pH, TOC, TN, TP, TS, total C:N, total C:P, total N:P, cell counts and VLP counts.
 The Bio-Env procedure in BEST looks at all the abiotic variables in combination and finds a subset sufficient to best explain the biotic structure.
 A heat map with bi-clustering dendogram was generated using R and the package ‘seriation’ (Hahsler et al., 2008) on the normalized square-root transformed SSU counts.

 Analysis of functional potential